magdalena19/lberg-map/README.md

     get the common ruby version e.g. 2.1 at the moment (installation via RVM recommended or according to this post: ryanbigg.com/2014/10/ubuntu-ruby-ruby-install-chruby-and-you// )

-    get PostgreSQL 9.3 or a later version
+    get PostgreSQL 9.3 or a later version and libpq-dev

 Inside the project folder run: